DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Securing distributed systems:
         - in distributed systems, integrity is sometimes a concern because data and software are spread across various systems, often in different locations
         - Client/server model network is AKA a distributed system or distributed architecture
-            - security must be addressed everywhere instead of at a single centralized host
+            - ✏️security must be addressed everywhere instead of at a single centralized host
-            - processing and storage are distributed on multiple clients and servers, and all must be secured
+            - ✏️processing and storage are distributed on multiple clients and servers, and all must be secured
-            - network links must be secured and protected
+            - ✏️network links must be secured and protected
 - 3.5.8 Internet of Things (IoT)
     - **Internet of things (IoT)**: a class of smart devices that are internet-connected in order to provide automation, remote control, or AI processing to appliances or devices
         - An IoT device is almost always separate/distinct hardware used on its own or in conjunction with an existing system